 Myth no.8: Sweet’s syndrome is caused by diet or dietary toxins, e.g. gluten or dairy.

 Fact: Sweet’s syndrome is not caused by diet or dietary toxins, and cannot be treated or cured with a special diet.
-It is caused by errors in a part of the immune system called the innate system, and involves factors such as genetic susceptibility, cytokine dysregulation, and hypersensitivity reaction (not the same as allergic reaction).
+It’s caused by errors in a part of the immune system called the innate immune system, and involves factors such as genetic susceptibility, cytokine dysregulation, and hypersensitivity reaction.
 Read more here.

 Myth no.9: Boosting the immune system will cure Sweet’s syndrome.

-Fact: In people with Sweet’s syndrome, the innate immune system is overactive and not underactive.
-Boosting the immune system, i.e. increasing immune system activity, will not help, and might even make symptoms worse if the Sweet’s syndrome has developed secondary to an autoimmune condition.
+Fact: In Sweet’s syndrome, the innate immune system is overactive and not underactive.
+Boosting the immune system, i.e. increasing immune system activity, won’t help, and might even make symptoms worse if the Sweet’s syndrome has developed secondary to an autoimmune condition.
 Read more here.

 Myth no.10: You only have Sweet’s syndrome because you get stressed.